 The factors that can cause LPR are:

 - Obesity: Obesity is one major factor that can lead to increased intra-abdominal pressure leading to stomach acid leakage or backflow (7).
 Obesity can lead to a hiatal hernia that results in the development of backflow of acid.

 - Esophageal valve damage: Several factors can lead to the damage or weakening of the esophageal valves.
 Under this condition, the valve is unable to prevent stomach acid from flowing back to the food pipe (8).

-- Poorly functioning Lower-Esophageal Sphincter (LOS): This condition is often associated with hiatus hernia that can’t stop the gastric content from flowing back to the throat.
-It can either be liquid or gaseous content that can result in irritation or a nervous reflex such as cough.
+- Poorly functioning Lower-Esophageal Sphincter (LOS): This condition is often associated with a hiatus hernia that can’t stop the gastric content from flowing back to the throat.
+It can either be liquid or gaseous, resulting in irritation or a nervous reflex such as a cough.

 In SIBO, there is an abnormal growth of bacteria in the small intestine.
 As a result, these microbes start fermenting carbohydrates there which, in turn, produces excess gas.
 This extra gas needs an outlet and tries to escape through the GI tract in the form of burping and belching leading to gaseous reflux to the throat.

 - Low Stomach acid: The pH of the stomach acid is between 1.5 to 3.5 which is highly acidic.
 When the acidity in the stomach reduces and the stomach content is not acidic enough, the LES can’t close properly leading to LPR.

 - Esophageal Inlet patch: In some people with LPR, it has been found that a small patch of acid-secreting tissue at the top of the esophagus can cause irritation to the adjacent larynx and pharynx.
 Some researchers believe it can be an embryological remnant.